SmithWillSuffice/ohanga-pai/content/blog/69_motive_money.md

 years, until
 [Jason Zimba in 2007](https://forumgeom.fau.edu/FG2009volume9/FG200925.pdf).
 (It is well worth reading that paper, it is an easy read.)
-2. Although Calcea Johnson and Ne'Kiya were given the puzzle by the same teacher, and both knew the other was trying to solve it, they worked independently, and each discovered a different new proof.
+2. Although Calcea and Ne'Kiya were given the puzzle by the same teacher, and both knew the other was trying to solve it, they worked independently, and each discovered a different new proof.
 3. Finding new proofs of old theorems is hard enough itself.
 (Let alone